J. M.

 Chapter THREE

 Dr. Osgood took Jonas’ pulse and blood pressure, marking them in a notebook.
 Next, he took three vials of blood from his left arm.
 I’ll run a toxicology screen to see if any of the experimental drugs could have built to toxic levels.
 That would explain the psychotic episode.
+He walked to the lab bench on the opposite side of the room, unaware that Jonas awoke; first one eye opened, then the other.

 Fully awake, eyelids half open, Jonas scanned the room, making sure not to move a muscle.
 If security was watching, he appeared sedated.